dplyr | ggplot2 | tidyr |

 stat_smooth(method = "lm", se = FALSE) + facet_wrap(~ Temp, nrow = 1)

 The plot on the left shows percent cold nights and the one on the right shows percent hot nights.
-At first glance, the trends seem real and monotonic.
+At first glance, the trends appear to be significant and monotonic.

 Next we’ll fit a loess to see if the trends are indeed monotonic.
-To minimize the undue influence of end values in the plot, we’ll implement loess’ bisquare estimation method via the family=symmetric
+To minimize the undue influence of tail-end values in the plot, we’ll implement loess’ bisquare estimation method via the family=symmetric

 option.
 We’ll also use a small span to help identify any “kinks” in the patterns.